 Here's another type of yumy food related to maple leaves.
 It's Hiroshima's sweet specialty called Momiji-manju, maple leaf-looking Japanese style bun stuffed with red bean paste.
 Without any real maple leaves inside, though.
-Shall we try it when in Hiroshima? ...
-Why not?
+When in Hiroshima, enjoy it.

 Looks like most Japanese people have long enjoyed viewing autumn colors and tasting a bunch of seasonal land delicacies in various ways.